brainstem-org/brainstem_support/docs/datamodel/schemas.md

 ---
 # JSON schemas

-The pages below describes the JSON schema files used for brain coordinates and module data types:
+The pages below describes the JSON schema files used for brain coordinates and module types: